nomensa/jquery.hide-show/README.md

 ## Options & Defaults

-### hiddenClass

-Type: `string`
-Default: 'hidden'
-Description: The class which is added to the content when it is hidden

-### visibleClass

-Type: `string`
-Default: 'visible'
-Descritpion: The class which is added to the content when it is visible

 ### buttonClass

 Type: `string`
-Default: 'js-hide-show-btn'
+Default: 'js-hide-show_btn'
 Description: The class which is added to the button for styling purposes

-### buttonHelperClass

-Type `string`
-Default 'hide'
-Description: The class which is added to the element inside the button.
-Can be used to hide text off screen if needed

-### buttonId

-Type: `string`
-Default: 'btn-control-'
-Description: The ID used to target the button

 ### buttonCollapsedClass

 Type: `string`
-Default: 'js-hide-show-btn--collapsed'
+Default: 'js-hide-show_btn--collapsed'
 Description: The class name applied to the button when the element is collapsed

 ### buttonExpandedClass

 Type: `string`
-Default: 'js-hide-show-btn--expanded'
+Default: 'js-hide-show_btn--expanded'
 Description: The class name applied to the button when the element is expanded

-### speed

-Type: `string` or `number`
-Default: 'slow'
-Description: Takes the same value as the duration option for jQuery's slideUp and slideDown functions

-### showText
+### containerClass

 Type: `string`
+Default: 'js-hide-show_content'
+Description: The class for the element to be hidden/shown

+### containerCollapsedClass

+Type: `string`
-Default: 'Show Content'
+Default: 'js-hide-show_content--collapsed'
-Description: The text for the button that shows the content
+Description: The class which is added to the content when it is collapsed

+### containerExpandedClass

+Type: `string`
+Default: 'js-hide-show_content--visible'
+Descritpion: The class which is added to the content when it is expanded

 ### hideText

 Type: `string`
 Default: 'Hide Content'
 Description: The text for the button that hides the content

+### showText

+Type: `string`
+Default: 'Show Content'
+Description: The text for the button that shows the content

+### speed

+Type: `string` or `number`
+Default: 'slow'
+Description: Takes the same value as the duration option for jQuery's slideUp and slideDown functions

 ### state
 Type: `string`
 Default: 'shown'
 Description: Sets whether the element is hidden or shown by default, options are 'hidden' and 'shown'

-### containerId
+### triggerElementTarget

 Type: `string`
-Default: 'content'
+Default: 'null'
-Description: The id for the element to be hidden/shown
+Description: Defines if an existing element should act as the trigger element

-### containerClass
+### insertMethod

 Type: `string`
-Default: 'js-hide-show-content'
-Description: The class for the element to be hidden/shown

-### wrapClass

-Type: `string`
-Default: 'content-wrap'
-Description: The class for the content wrapper

-### triggerType

-Type: `string`
-Default: 'button'
-Description: Defines whether the inserted triggerElement is a button or an anchor - options are 'button' or 'anchor'

-### triggerElement

-Type: `boolean`
-Default: 'true'
-Description: Defines if the trigger element exists on the page or is inserted by the plugin

-### continual
-Type: `boolean`
-Default: 'true'
+Default: 'before'
-Description: Defines if show/hide functionality is required constantly through mobile to desktop or just on mobile
+Description: Method that is used to insert the trigger button into the location, options are 'after', 'append' 'before' and 'prepend'

-### breakpointClass
+### insertTriggerLocation

 Type:`string`
-Default: 'mobile'
+Default: 'null'
-Description: Class applied when the breakpoint is active - options are 'desktop' and 'mobile'
+Description: Defines if the generated trigger element should be inserted to somewhere other than directly before the element

 ## Development